 The Clergy

-The Episcopal Church has three “orders” of ordained ministers: deacons, who are called primarily to ministries of service both in the church and in the community, priests, who are called primarily to spiritual ministries of Word and Worship and as pastors in local congregations and to leadership in church governance, and bishops. who are called primarily to serve as spiritual overseers and administrative leaders in larger regions, or dioceses.
-The clergy presently serving All Saints Church are our priest-in-charge, or “Vicar,” the Rev. Bruce Robison, our deacon, the Rev. Wade Lawrence, and our bishop, the Rt.
-Rev. Ketlen A. Solak, Bishop of the Episcopal Diocese of Pittsburgh.
+The Episcopal Church has three “orders” of ordained ministers: deacons, who are called primarily to ministries of service both in the church and in the community; priests, who are ministers called to the preaching and teaching of God’s Word, to leadership in sacramental worship, and to service as pastors and administrative leaders in local congregations; and bishops, who are called as spiritual overseers to “guard the faith, unity, and discipline of the Church” (Book of Common Prayer, pg.
+517), and who are the chief pastors and administrative leaders in larger regions, or dioceses.
+Presently serving All Saints is our priest-in-charge, or “Vicar,” the Rev. Bruce Robison.
+The Rt.
+Rev. Ketlen A. Solak is Bishop of the Episcopal Diocese of Pittsburgh.

 Our Worship and Sacraments